COLLIN COUNTY

 on B17 Flying Fortress, KIA March 1944, when shot down over Germany.

-KIRBY, JACK 21, McKinney, Cpl.
-US MARINE CORPS, machine
+KERBY, JACK 21, McKinney, Cpl.
+US Marine Corps, machine

 gunner, KIA Feb.
 28, 1945, at Iwo Jima Island, was part of the unit that placed